wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

        - INSTRUCT - Provides custom new anonymous instruction.
        - VIEW     - SQL related.
        - PLUGIN   - Provides property type extension for the PerlCNF repository.
+       - PROCESSOR- Registered processor to be called once all parsing is done and repository secured.
        - SQL      - SQL related.
        - MIGRATE  - SQL related.
        - MACRO